open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 The WebUI allows you to interactively edit subscriber data.
 While it is not essential to use this, it makes things easier when you are just starting out on your Open5GS adventure.
 (A [command line tool](https://github.com/{{ site.github_username }}/open5gs/blob/master/misc/db/open5gs-dbctl) is available for advanced users).

-[Node.js](https://nodejs.org/) is required to install WebUI of Open5GS
+[Node.js](https://nodejs.org/) is required to install the WebUI of Open5GS

 1. *Debian and Ubuntu* based Linux distributions can install [Node.js](https://nodejs.org/) as follows: